-Under the Crimes Act 1958 (Vic.) and the Crimes Amendment (Protection of Children) Act 2014 (Vic.) it is an offence for a person in authority to fail to protect a child under the age of 16 years from a sexual offence when:
+The Crimes Act 1958 (Vic.) and the Crimes Amendment (Protection of Children) Bill 2014 (Vic.) includes an offence for failure by a person with power, authority and responsibility within an organisation, to protect a child under the age of 16 years, who is under the care or supervision of the organisation.